 Dr. Annemieke Karyotis, Glasgow, Scotland

-- I am able to see better, see far away motions better than anyone else, e.g. can see birds when no one else can.
+- I am able to see better, see far away motions better than anyone else, for example, now I can see birds when no one else can.

 - I notice I can read 10 times faster.
-Really understand stories more easily.
-Can remember things from a long, long time ago.
-Before could not remember several things at the same time.
-No longer a problem.
+I Really understand stories more easily.
+I Can remember things from a long, long time ago.
+Before I could not remember several things at the same time.
+That is No longer a problem.

 - Social interactions are much easier.
 I can follow nonverbal cues more easily.
 I find I am making more friends and enjoying life more.

-- Find I am a lot less stressed and enjoying life more at home and at school.
+- I Find that I am a lot less stressed and enjoying life more at home and at school.

-- Pull-outs not needed any longer.
-I prefer to stay in classroom and then after school get help with homework.
+- Pull-outs are no longer needed.
+I prefer to stay in the classroom and then after school get help with homework.

-- Easier to do math problems in my head, which was not possible previously.
+- It’s Easier to do math problems in my head, which was not possible before.

 Kirsten Stevernin, Mountain View, CA

-“After only 1-2 months working of PATH neurotraining, a remarkable difference was noticed in Kyle’s ability to read.
+“A remarkable difference was noticed in Kyle’s ability to read after only 1-2 months doing PATH neurotraining.
 With PATH therapy, Kyle has not only improved his spelling and writing skills, but we also have seen a dramatic improvement in his willingness to pick up a book, and understand what he has read.”

 Kerrie Vargas, Oak View, CA